nemo-omen/trainingmontage-astro/src/pages/posts/cs-basics-binary-conversion/index.md

 Let's start with binary and work our way up.

-## Binary (Base 2)
+## Binary (Base-2)

 We know each slot in binary represents a power of 2.
 Just like with base-10, each of those slots begins with `0`.
-Since our base 2, that means the only other available number for a slot is `1`.
+Because our base is 2, the only other available number for a slot is `1`.
 In each slot, a `1` means that number is present.
 A `0` means the number is not present.

 Let's look at what that means in a table with no specific number to write.